Coronavirus: UK approves Pfizer-BioNTech COVID-19 vaccine, first in world | DW | 02.12.2020

-The UK will be the first country in Europe to offer a coronavirus vaccine to the public.
+The UK will be the first country in the West to offer a coronavirus vaccine to the public after a regulator approved the vaccine in record time.
+British PM Johnson said the vaccine will let people "reclaim their lives."

 Britain on Wednesday said it had approved the Pfizer-BioNTech vaccine for use and that it will be rolled out from next week.